Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 Note that the game must be played with both text and audio, as the branching dialog requires text output from the Messager.

-ScummVM has an issue where loading a saved game is missing text boxes.
+Runs with DOXBox-X and DOSBox (0.74-2 or earlier).
+ScummVM has an issue where loading a saved game loads with missing text boxes.

 ## Examples